vkhitrin/jiav/docs/source/jiav_manifest.rst

  jiav Manifest
 ***************

-``jiav`` manifest is a YAML-based input used by the tool to achieve automatic verification workflow:
+``jiav`` manifest is a YAML-based input used by the tool to achieve an automatic verification workflow:

 .. code::